How to Change From IPv4 to IPv6 in Windows PC

 Nowadays, most of the computers have IPv6 enabled; this is because IPv6 is capable of handling more network traffic more than IPv4.

-IPv6 was developed to overcome the issues and weakness of IPv4.
+IPv6 was developed to overcome the issues and weaknesses of IPv4.
 The IPv4 and IPv6 are responsible for providing system address and location of the system on a network.

-To perform such task, a system that already has IPv4 enabled we can change the setting and could enable IPv6 and vice versa.
+To perform such a task, a system that already has IPv4 enabled, we can change the setting and could enable IPv6 and vice versa.